KELIY ANDERSON-STALEY

 Professor

-Collections holding her photographs and artist’s books include the Library of Congress, Cedar Rapids Museum of Art, Comer Collection at UT Dallas, Grace Museum, Haverford College, Honickman Foundation, Houston Airport System, Library of Congress, Museum of Fine Arts Houston, and Portland Museum of Art.
-Her work has been exhibited widely, including at Akron Art Museum, Art Museum of Southeast Texas,
+Public collections holding her photographs include the Cedar Rapids Museum of Art, Comer Collection at UT Dallas, Center for Creative Photography, Grace Museum, Haverford College, Honickman Foundation, Houston Airport System, Library of Congress, Museum of Contemporary Photography Chicago, Museum of Fine Arts Houston, Portland Museum of Art, and RISD Museum.
+Her artist’s books are held at the MFAH Hirsch Library, Visual Studies Workshop and several private collections.

-Bronx Museum of the Arts, Smithsonian National Portrait Gallery, Southeast Museum of Photography, Shelburne Museum, Ogden Museum of Southern Art, Art Museum of Southeast Texas, Morris Museum of Art, Riverside Art Museum and Zillman Art Museum.
-She completed major public commissions for the Cleveland Rapid Transit Authority and Houston’s Bush Intercontinental Airport.
+Anderson-Staley completed major public commissions for the Cleveland Rapid Transit Authority and Houston’s Bush Intercontinental Airport.
+She has been an artist-in-residence at Light Work and Visual Studies Workshop and a participant in the Bronx Museum AIM Program.
 Her work has been written about and reviewed in The New York Times, The New Yorker, The Boston Globe, Photo District News, Photograph, Art New England, ARTnews, B&W Magazine, Oxford American, Camerawork, and The Philadelphia Inquirer.
-On a Wet Bough, a monograph of her tintype portraits, was published by Waltz Books.

 Please visit her website at: www.andersonstaley.com